abotelhofilho/windowsCertbotScripts/README.md

 **certbotInstall.ps1**
   > Script for deploying certbot from SCCM.
-    - It will install certbot vanilla
+    - It will install certbot vanilla <br>
     - Create a local service account with a randomly generated password
     - Add service account to local administrator group because it needs it for certbot renew
     - Remove the scheduled task certbot installs and creates a new one that runs twice a day.